GDPR Summary: Everything You Need to Know

 Consumers can’t be asked to agree to unfair contract terms in exchange for their consent.
 Therefore, businesses will need to very carefully review the contract that is put in place before having consumers enter into it.
 If the data is to be used for different reasons, then the consumer must separately consent to each data use, as it is being used for differing reasons.

 Furthermore, consent is deemed invalid in a contract if the party is required to give consent to the use of his or her personal data when that data doesn’t otherwise need to be used, or alternatively, if that personal data is not necessary for the performance under the contract.
 An example of this might be when a mobile phone user wants to download an app on his or her phone, and in order to download the app, the mobile user has to input personal information, such as a name and e-mail address.

 If you need help learning more about the GDPR, or if you own a business that either conducts business in the EU or does business with EU citizens and need assistance in re-drafting contracts with such parties, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.

 Interested in learning more about GDPR compliance?

 Download UpCounsel's free GDPR Compliance Whitepaper and learn the tools you need to put your company on the path to compliance.
 Included is a list of 10 practical steps to help organize efforts on GDPR, develop a compliance plan, and mitigate risk.